 - You can also quickly and easily access a range of NHS services from home, including ordering repeat prescriptions or having an online appointment with your healthcare professional.
 To find out more visit: www.nhs.uk/health-at-home or download the NHS App.
 You should also continue to receive support from social care if you require it.

-- Please make sure your GP has your most up to date contact details, including your home address and, if possible, a personal email address, so that we can contact you quickly in the event that guidance changes in the future.
+- Please make sure your GP has your most up to date contact details, including your home address and, if possible, a personal email address.

 - Please visit www.gov.uk/find-coronavirus-support to get more information on what government support is available to everyone during the pandemic.